On a conjecture by Pierre Cartier about a group of associators: Group of associators : polynomial relations among convergent polyz etas and identification of local coordinates

-This belongs to $A[\{\zeta(l)\}_{l\in\Lyn X}-\{x_0,x_1\}]$ and holds for any $P\in\LAXX$. \end{proof}
+This belongs to $A[\{\zeta(\check S_l)\}_{l\in\Lyn X-X}]$ and holds for any $P\in\LAXX$. \end{proof}

-With the notations of Definition \ref{mono} and by Corollary \ref{phiphi}, we get in particular \begin{lemma} For any $\Phi\in dm(A)$, by identifying the local coordinates (of second kind) on two members of the identities $\Psi=B(y_1)\Pi_Y\Phi$, or equivalently on $\Psi'=B'(y_1)\Pi_Y\Phi$, we get polynomial relations, of coefficients in $A$, among the convergent polyz\^etas. \end{lemma}
+With the notations of Definition \ref{mono} and by Corollary \ref{phiphi}, we get in particular \begin{lemma} For any $\Phi\in dm(A)$, by identifying the local coordinates (of second kind) on two members of the identities $\Psi=B(y_1)\pi_Y\Phi$, or equivalently of $\Psi'=B'(y_1)\pi_Y\Phi$, we get polynomial relations, of coefficients in $A$, among generators of the $A$-algebra of convergent polyz\^etas. \end{lemma}

 Therefore,